OctopusDeploy/docs/docs/installation/index.md

 This section walks you through installing the **self-hosted** central Octopus Deploy server.

 :::hint
-If you're interested in the **cloud-hosted** Octopus server, you can [launch your own cloud instance now](https://octopus.com/account/register).
+If you're interested in the **cloud-hosted** Octopus Server, you can [launch your own cloud instance now](https://octopus.com/account/register).
 :::

 Once installed, the Octopus Deploy server: